pulumi/pulumi-hugo/themes/default/content/blog/aws-static-website-component/index.md

 ## Input Properties

-The AWS Static Website has several input properties.
+The AWS Static Website component has several input properties.
 Here are three of the most commonly used.

-* **sitePath** - the root directory that contains the website’s contents (required).
+* `sitePath` - the root directory that contains the website’s contents (required).
-* **withCDN** - sets a flag to provision a CloudFront CDN.
+* `withCDN` - sets a flag to provision a CloudFront CDN.
-* **targetDomain** - the domain that serves the content.
+* `targetDomain` - the domain that serves the content.
 A Route53 hosted zone must exist for this domain if you specify this option.

-See the component’s [reference page](https://www.pulumi.com/registry/packages/aws-static-website/) for the others.
+See the component’s [reference page]({{< relref "/registry/packages/aws-static-website" >}}) for the others.

 ## Output Properties

-The AWS Static Website has several output properties.
-The one you’ll probably use the most is **websiteURL**, which is the URL to access the website.
-See the component’s [reference page](https://www.pulumi.com/registry/packages/aws-static-website/) for the others.
+The AWS Static Website component has several output properties.
+The one you’ll probably use the most is `websiteURL`, which is the URL to access the website.
+See the component’s [reference page]({{< relref "/registry/packages/aws-static-website" >}}) for the others.

 ## Add a CloudFront CDN